lyqht/scrollbar-playground/README.md

 This scrollbar playground offers you multiple configuration settings such as sizes and colors of the various components of the scrollbar.
 What you configure directly changes the properties of the pseudo-elements for styling the scrollbar.

-An article is written here for a further explanation on [the CSS pseudo-elements used for styling the scrollbar](https://esteetey.dev/make-your-website-stand-out-with-a-custom-scrollbar).
 ### ✨ Export css button

 When you click it, you can get the exported css in your clipboard which you can paste (Ctrl+V) into your project.
 Feel free to try it out at an empty codepen with a very tall empty div.
 Now you have your own custom scrollbar!